Alec Baldwin sets "SNL" hosting record as Melissa McCarthy returns as Spicer

-Alec Baldwin hosted "Saturday Night Live" for a record 17th time this weekend.
-Although the actor was sans wispy blonde wig and orange-tinted makeup for the majority of the episode, the show did not hold back on the hits on President Donald Trump, who they refer to in one sketch as a "TV president."
+Alec Baldwin hosted "Saturday Night Live" for a record 17th time this weekend to remind viewers he's more than just a President Donald Trump impersonator.
+Although the actor was sans wispy blonde wig and orange-tinted makeup for the majority of the episode, the show did not hold back on hitting Trump, who they referred to in one sketch as a "TV president."

 The show skipped its usual Baldwin-as-Trump cold open to allow the host to deliver his monologue fresh-faced.
 Instead, Melissa McCarthy returned for an encore performance to open the show as White House Press Secretary Sean Spicer after her much-lauded surprise cameo last week.